sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 reason, tools that consume SWID tags ought to treat the tag contents as potentially malicious and should employ input sanitizing on the tags they ingest.

-#  Acknowledgements
+#  Acknowledgments

 #  Change Log

 Changes from version 03 to version 04:

-* Re-index label values in the CDDL.
+- Re-index label values in the CDDL.
-* Added a section describing the CoSWID model in detail.
+- Added a section describing the CoSWID model in detail.
-* Created IANA registries for entity-role and version-scheme
+- Created IANA registries for entity-role and version-scheme

 Changes from version 02 to version 03:

-* Updated CDDL to allow for a choice between a payload or evidence
+- Updated CDDL to allow for a choice between a payload or evidence
-* Re-index label values in the CDDL.
+- Re-index label values in the CDDL.
-* Added item definitions
+- Added item definitions
-* Updated references for COSE, CBOR Web Token, and CDDL.
+- Updated references for COSE, CBOR Web Token, and CDDL.

 Changes from version 01 to version 02:

-* Added extensions for Firmware and CoSWID use as Reference Integrity Measurements (CoSWID RIM)
+- Added extensions for Firmware and CoSWID use as Reference Integrity Measurements (CoSWID RIM)
-* Changes meta handling in CDDL from use of an explicit use of items to a more flexible unconstrained collection of items.
+- Changes meta handling in CDDL from use of an explicit use of items to a more flexible unconstrained collection of items.
-* Added sections discussing use of COSE Signatures and CBOR Web Tokens
+- Added sections discussing use of COSE Signatures and CBOR Web Tokens

 Changes from version 00 to version 01:

-* Added CWT usage for absolute SWID paths on a device
+- Added CWT usage for absolute SWID paths on a device
-* Fixed cardinality of type-choices including arrays
+- Fixed cardinality of type-choices including arrays
-* Included first iteration of firmware resource-collection
+- Included first iteration of firmware resource-collection

 Changes since adopted as a WG I-D -00:

-* Removed redundant any-attributes originating from the ISO-19770-2:2015 XML schema definition
+- Removed redundant any-attributes originating from the ISO-19770-2:2015 XML schema definition
-* Fixed broken multi-map members
+- Fixed broken multi-map members
-* Introduced a more restrictive item (any-element-map) to represent custom maps, increased restriction on types for the any-attribute, accordingly
+- Introduced a more restrictive item (any-element-map) to represent custom maps, increased restriction on types for the any-attribute, accordingly
-* Fixed X.1520 reference
+- Fixed X.1520 reference
-* Minor type changes of some attributes (e.g. NMTOKENS)
+- Minor type changes of some attributes (e.g. NMTOKENS)
-* Added semantic differentiation of various name types (e,g. fs-name)
+- Added semantic differentiation of various name types (e,g. fs-name)

 Changes from version 00 to version 01:

-* Ambiguity between evidence and payload eliminated by introducing explicit members (while still
+- Ambiguity between evidence and payload eliminated by introducing explicit members (while still
-* allowing for "empty" SWID tags)
+- allowing for "empty" SWID tags)
-* Added a relatively restrictive COSE envelope using cose_sign1 to define signed CoSWID (single signer only, at the moment)
+- Added a relatively restrictive COSE envelope using cose_sign1 to define signed CoSWID (single signer only, at the moment)
-* Added a definition how to encode hashes that can be stored in the any-member using existing IANA tables to reference hash-algorithms
+- Added a definition how to encode hashes that can be stored in the any-member using existing IANA tables to reference hash-algorithms

 Changes from version 01 to version 02:

-* Enforced a more strict separation between the core CoSWID definition and additional usage by moving content to corresponding appendices.
+- Enforced a more strict separation between the core CoSWID definition and additional usage by moving content to corresponding appendices.
-* Removed artifacts inherited from the reference schema provided by ISO (e.g. NMTOKEN(S))
+- Removed artifacts inherited from the reference schema provided by ISO (e.g. NMTOKEN(S))
-* Simplified the core data definition by removing group and type choices where possible
+- Simplified the core data definition by removing group and type choices where possible
-* Minor reordering of map members
+- Minor reordering of map members
-* Added a first extension point to address requested flexibility for extensions beyond the any-element
+- Added a first extension point to address requested flexibility for extensions beyond the any-element

 # Contributors